Houthis escalate attacks on Saudi Arabia, striking oil facility

 Washington has placed pressure on Saudi Arabia to boost oil production as prices surged in the wake of a U.S. ban on Russia oil imports in response to Russia’s invasion of Ukraine.
 But Saudi leaders have grown frustrated with the United States, saying it is not doing enough to counter the Houthi threat.

-Saudi Arabia’s ire grew after President Biden ended the Houthis’ designation as a terrorist group on humanitarian grounds.
+Saudi Arabia’s ire grew after Biden ended the Houthis’ designation as a terrorist group on humanitarian grounds.
 Saudi Arabia, Israel and the United Arab Emirates have been pushing for a reinstatement of the designation as Houthi missile attacks on the UAE and Saudi Arabia have expanded in the past months.

+The United States denounced Friday’s attack.
+“Unprovoked Houthi attacks against Saudi Aramco’s oil storage facilities in Jeddah as well as attacks against civil facilities in Jizan, Najran, and Dhahran are acts of terrorism aimed to prolong the suffering of the Yemeni people,” national security adviser Jake Sullivan said in a statement.

+The United States urged the Houthis to work with the United Nations to de-escalate the conflict.